Website Manager

 Q: What equipment do I need to provide for my AA player?

-Bat (see USA bat requirement info below)
+Bat (see USA bat requirement below)

 Fielding glove